Born Free USA Global Field Projects

 It was intended to be a simple trip to Addis Ababa, Ethiopia, to attend the meeting of the Board of Directors of Born Free Foundation Ethiopia (BFFE), of which I am a proud member, and to see our wildlife sanctuary there.
 It turned into a rescue mission for four cheetah cubs delivered from neighboring Somaliland.

-On April 23, 2012, a white Land Rover drove up to the gates of Ensessakotteh, the Wildlife Rescue, Conservation, & Education Centre run by Born Free Foundation Ethiopia in partnership with the Federal Democratic Government of Ethiopia’s Wildlife Conservation authority (Ensessakotteh is the Amharic word for “animal footprint”).
+On April 23, 2012, a white Land Rover drove up to the gates of Ensessakotteh - a Wildlife Rescue, Conservation, and Education Centre run by Born Free Foundation Ethiopia in partnership with the Federal Democratic Government of Ethiopia’s Wildlife Conservation authority (Ensessakotteh is the Amharic word for “animal footprint”).
 In the back, in a handmade wooden crate with a partition inside, rode four cheetah cubs, all approximately 7 months old.

 There is a robust and alarming trade of live cheetah cubs from Ethiopia and other countries in the region to the Middle East where they are kept as pets.
 Smuggling is rife and a cheetah could fetch $5,000 for the wildlife peddler, ultimately selling for four to five times that amount at the destination point.